Did you know that 1 in 5 American adults suffer from high blood pressure?

-Hypertension affects nearly one-third of all Americans and directly increases your chances for having a heart attack or stroke.
-Many suffering from high blood pressure often have no idea they’re at risk because they don’t have any symptoms; that’s why it’s important to have your blood pressure checked regularly by your healthcare provider.
+High blood pressure directly increases your chances of having a heart attack or stroke.
+Many of those suffering from high blood pressure, also known as hypertension, have no idea they’re at risk because they don’t have any symptoms, which is why you should get your blood pressure checked regularly by your healthcare provider.

 So what are some measures you can take to decrease your risk for high blood pressure?